7 Dwarves: The Forest Is Not Enough: Plot

 Hansel and Gretel are lost in the forest.
-Gretel thinks to see a dwarf in the bushes but it is a disgusting humanlike creature.
-It scares Hansel and Gretel who run further into the woods.
-Not long after, Bubi shows up and asks the creature for his name.
-The creature only reveals to be "The Evil One" and nobody else knows his real name.
-Bubi sneakily follows the creature and witnesses how it dances around a fire singing a song in which he mentions his real name.
+A disgusting humanlike creature scares them and they wander into the deep wood.
+When Bubi shows up and asks the creature for his name, the creature only reveals to be "The Evil One".
+Bubi sneakily follows the creature and witnesses how he dances around a fire singing a song in which he mentions his real name.

-The story moves to the castle where Snow White lives.
-She became a mother.
+The story moves to the castle where Snow White lives, now a mother.
 Her husband, the jester, left a year ago to buy some cigarettes in a nearby shop.
 Snow White wonders why this takes so long.
-The Evil One suddenly enters the castle and claims the child.
+The Evil One enters the castle and claims the child.
 The day before Spliss, one of Snow White guards, rescued The Evil One from a trap.
-The Evil One wanted to thank Spliss by giving him a wish.
-Spliss wished to have a beautiful haircut which he got.
-However, Spliss did not like the color and wanted to have it blond.
+The Evil One rewarded Spliss by giving him a wish.
+Spliss wished to have a beautiful haircut which he got, but he did not like the color and wanted to have it blond.
 The Evil One agreed on condition Spliss signs a contract so Snow White's child will become his property.
-Snow White asks The Evil One if the contract can be undone.
-The Evil One agrees nor or less: if someone can reveal his real name within 48 hours, Snow White can keep the child.
+Snow White asks for the contract to be undone.
+The Evil One promises to relinquish his claim if someone can reveal his real name within 48 hours.

-Snow White seeks for the dwarves, but is surprised only Bubi still lives in the cabin.
-Bubi explains this is Snow White her own fault.
-Some time ago she visited the dwarves telling them her husband is missing.
-She wanted to find a new man and this could be even a dwarf.
-There was one main condition: the man must have a successful career.
+Snow White visits the dwarves' cabin but only Bubi still lives there.
+He explains this is her own fault.
+Some time ago she visited the dwarves in search of a new husband with a successful career.
 Not much later all dwarves left except Bubi.
-Snow White is a bit surprised she can't remember her visit.
+Snow White can't remember her visit.
 Snow White asks Bubi to reunite the dwarves and to find the name of The Evil One.

 The six other dwarves work in a nearby town.
-Cookie, Cloudy and Sunny have their own inn.
-Speedy is chief of the fire department.
-Ralfie works at the brewer.
-Tschakko exterminates vermin.
-Bubi finds them all to convince them to help Snow White.
-According to them, there is only one man who can help them: The Wise Grey.
-The dwarves can't find him.
-According his diary, he left for "The Fishing Palace" in another world.
-The dwarves find the magical mirror which once belonged to the former queen.
-They jump into the mirror and end up in the other world: modern Germany.
+Cookie, Cloudy and Sunny are innkeepers, Speedy is a firefighter, Ralfie is a brewer, Tschakko is an exterminator.
+Bubi persuades them to help Snow White.
+Their only possible help could come from The Wise Grey, but he has left for "The Fishing Palace" in another world.
+The dwarves find the former queen's magical mirror which transports them to the other world: modern Germany.